Updated: October 6, 2023

 Estate plans are highly individualized and complicated.
 They cannot be done properly if you don’t consider your situation, inventory all of your assets, and research all of the options.
 This is true even if you hire a professional, since they need to know everything to make proper decisions and may not discuss all the options with you.

-Your state will have its own inheritance, digital estate, estate, and income tax laws, probate process, and rules for wills and trusts.
-You must know these details and make your estate plan reflect them.
+Your state will have its own inheritance, digital estate, estate and income tax laws, probate process, and rules for wills and trusts.
+You, or your estate planner, must know these details and make your estate plan reflect them.

 If you are married, it is crucial to know if you live in a common law property state or a community property state, other state rules about joint ownership, and allowable transfer or payable on death options.